belal-bh/namkora-restaurant/README.md

 npm run build
 ```

+## The Given Requirements

+Develop an website for restaurant.
+There will be two types of end user (1.
+Admin, 2.
+Customer/anonymous user)

+Admin features:

+1. Admin will be able to login to the system. (initially keep a hard-coded credential for admin)
+2. Will be able to add/update/remove recepies

+Customer features:

+1. Customer will be able to view(list) or search any reciepe from the list
+2. Will be able to add any reciepe to his favorite list
+3. Login is optional for (1 & 2)
+4. Will be able to login & registration
+5. Logged in user will be able to see his favorite listed recipes if he logs in after logout. that means, registered users data will be persistent.

+Constraints:

+1. No api call is allowed.
+All data should be handled inside browser.
+2. No third party library/framework is allowed except some dev dependency like (scss/tailwind etc.)

 ## Note

-This application still under development.
+This application developed only for learning purpose.
 Be aware about the bugs and unexpected behabiors while using this application.
-We are trying to complete the application ASAP.
+I tried my best to build a simple restaurant application using vanilla JavaScript.

 Thank you!